RU09342/lab-6taking-control-over-your-embedded-life-gouldj/Precision Control/README.md

 As expected, the value of the load resistance did not make a huge difference in the output voltage.
 Summing up the values of the resistances of the circuits would show that a very high resistance would be needed to make a noticable difference.
 For reference, the output voltage without a load is 3.33 V.

+For the triangle waves above, the FFT was analyzed from a range of 1kHz to 50kHz.
+There were no major peaks or cliffs in the frequency overall.

 ### Bill of Materials

 Part Number | Part Name | Quantity